Getting Started with Mastodon

 On Mastodon, you have a lot of control over what you see on the platform and you can fine-tune it to your liking.

-Now, instance admins will block some other instances that are problematic or don't align with the values of the home instance.
+Now, server admins will block some other servers that are problematic or don’t align with the values of the home server.
 Unfortunately, you will not be able to follow or interact with users on those servers and vice versa.

-If you encounter a user or even an instance you do not like, you can block the user or the entire instance.
+If you encounter a user or even a server you do not like, you can block the user or the entire server.
 This will not affect other users.
-Instance admins should be contacted alerting them to the problematic instance so it can be banned server-wide.
+Server admins should be contacted, alerting them to the problematic server so it can be banned server-wide.

-To block someone or an entire domain, click on the user's profile and click on the ⋮ menu and click on 'Block @user' or 'Block domain <instance URL>'
+To block someone or an entire domain, click on the user’s profile and click on the … menu and click on ‘Block @user’ or ‘Block domain <server URL>’

 Muting